gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-11/index.md

-- RDS: Added support for  "backup_window" variable to specify when backups should run
+- RDS: Added support for  &quot;backup_window&quot; variable to specify when backups should run